28 Years Ago: Dottie West Dies

-Twenty-seven years ago today, on Sept.
-4, 1991, the country music community was in mourning: It was on that date that Dottie West passed away, from injuries sustained in a car crash.
+Twenty-eight years ago today, on Sept.
+4, 1991, the country music community was in mourning: It was on that date that Dottie West died, from injuries sustained in a car crash.
 West was 58 years old at the time of her death.

 In her early 20s, West became friends with several up-and-coming singers and songwriters, including Willie Nelson, Roger Miller, Hank Cochran, Harlan Howard and Patsy Cline, who motivated the aspiring singer to launch her own music career.
 West rose to fame in the 1960s with hit songs such as "Here Comes My Baby," "Would You Hold It Against Me," "Paper Mansions" and "Like a Fool," among others.

 In the '70s, West recorded a series of successful duets with Kenny Rogers, including "Every Time Two Fools Collide" and "All I Ever Need Is You," both of which became No. 1 hits.
 Following her collaborations with Rogers, West had a string of additional successes on her own, including "A Lesson in Leavin'" and "Are You Happy Baby," along with her final duet with Rogers, "What Are We Doin' in Love."